 Are you getting something back every time you book a flight, a hotel, a rental car, or a local tour?
 If not—by at least one method—then you’re leaving money on the table when you travel.
-You’re giving up the opportunity to back some kind of currency you can use for future trips.
+You’re giving up the opportunity to earn money back from your travels that you can use for future trips.

 No, I’m not talking about some mysterious cyber currency that only grad students acing calculus can understand.
 I’m talking about recognized currencies such as points, miles, and cold hard cash.